tvalerius/CSL-Styles/README.md

 ***

 ## NIH Grant Styles
-NIH grants require the PMCID (PubMed Central ID) in the Refereces Cited section fo the grant, _if there is one for that reference_.
-This is **not** the same as the PubMed ID (PMID), however I do like including it if there is not a PMCID.
+NIH grants require the PMCID (PubMed Central ID) in the References Cited section of the grant, _if there is one for that reference_.
+This is **not** the same as the PubMed ID (PMID); however, I do like including it if there is no PMCID.
 The following two styles include the PMCID when present in the Zotero entry.
-One form is Author-Date, the other Numeric.
-When there is space the Author-Date is more reviewer friendly.
-The numeric is delibrately not superscript for the in-line citations.
+One form is Author-Date, and the other Numeric.
+When there is space, the Author-Date is more reviewer friendly.
+The numeric is deliberately not superscript for the in-line citations.
 It is also recommended that references are "complete" for grants which means all authors are listed.

+Note: There is a distinction between a Bibliography and a References Cited section.
+A _Bibliography_ contains additional work used in developing the idea presented but has not explicitly been cited.
+A _References Cited_ section has only things cited within the text.

 ### NIH Grant Style - Author-Date